sophielansweeper/embedded-workflow-builder-docs/docs/connectors/github.md

 ### OAuth 2.0

+To connect to GitHub you will need to [create a new OAuth 2.0 application](https://github.com/settings/applications/new).
+Fill in the required fields and supply the callback URL as the **Authorization callback URL**: `https://oauth2.%WHITE_LABEL_BASE_URL%/callback`

+Next click "Generate a new client secret" and copy the values of both the **Client ID** and **Client Secret**.

+You are now ready to create the OAuth 2.0 connection to GitHub:

+- Enter the **Client ID** and **Client Secret** values into the same named fields.
+- Determine [what scopes your use case requires](https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps) and add those to **Scopes** separating each with a space.

+Save your integration and you should now be able to connect and authenticate to GitHub.

 This connection uses OAuth 2.0, a common authentication mechanism for integrations.
 Read about how OAuth 2.0 works [here](../oauth2.md).